 Step 10: Rubbing Compound

-This step is not shown in the video, but can be very important in removing small imperfections in the clear coat.
+This step is not shown in the video but can be very important in removing small imperfections in the clear coat.
 Rubbing compound is also used to remove small clear coat scratches after sanding.
-Wait for one day before using rubbing compound.
+Wait for one day before using the rubbing compound.

-To get that amazing show room shine, use polishing compound.
+To get that amazing showroom shine, use the polishing compound.

 Wait for one month before applying wax.